 Dr Emily Fobert, Impact Seed Funding for Early Career Researcher grant recipient, and Deputy Vice-Chancellor (Research), Professor Rob Saint

-Flinders research is changing the world for the better and we recognise the contribution which our Early Career Researchers (ECRs) make to the University’s research profile and productivity.
+Flinders research is changing the world for the better and we recognise the contribution which our Early Career Researchers (ECRs) make to our University and the community as thought leaders.

-The current priority for our General Research Fund is to retain, attract and support those early in their career demonstrating outstanding research calibre and potential, and whose ground-breaking work has the potential to make a difference.
+The Research Fund (Early Career Research) was established to retain, attract and support those early in their career demonstrating outstanding research calibre and potential, and whose ground-breaking work has the potential to make a difference.

 Over 1 million individuals from the clownfish family (Pomacentridae) are taken from the reef every year for the aquarium trade.
 In some areas they are now going extinct from over-collection and coral bleaching.
 The good news is that clownfish breed easily in nurseries unlike Regal Blue Tangs (Dory) where 100% are still being taken from the wild.